The Best Celebrity Wines And Spirits That Are Worth Trying

 A post shared by Charles Woodson’s Intercept (@interceptwines)

-Former defensive back and Pro Football Hall of Famer Charles Woodson’s 2020 Intercept Monterey County Pinot Noir (US$20 or RM 91), a plush style of Pinot, rolls across the palate with gently spiced plums and black cherry, plus a lingering suggestion of blood orange.
+Former defensive back and Pro Football Hall of Famer Charles Woodson’s 2020 Intercept Monterey County Pinot Noir (US$20 or S$28), a plush style of Pinot, rolls across the palate with gently spiced plums and black cherry, plus a lingering suggestion of blood orange.
 It’s surprisingly gentle.

 Syrah

-An evocative nose of crushed blueberries, plums, and cracked peppercorns tee up a balanced palate in the 2018 Pursued by Bear Baby Bear Columbia Valley Syrah (US$60 or RM 272).
+An evocative nose of crushed blueberries, plums, and cracked peppercorns tee up a balanced palate in the 2018 Pursued by Bear Baby Bear Columbia Valley Syrah (US$60 or S$85).
 Actor Kyle MacLachlan started Pursued by Bear in 2005; his age-worthy Cabernet Sauvignon is also worth seeking out.

 Cabernet Sauvignon